-Throughout the MBA STEM-WIL program, students apply, align, and balance three human strengths in organizational decision-making: rationality and logic (head), emotional intelligence (heart), and deep intuition (soul).
-Students apply these principles to real-world science, technology, engineering, and management domains to develop innovative, ethical, and business oriented solutions that positively impact the organization, its operational environment, and humanity.
+Throughout the MBA program students apply, align, and balance three human strengths in organizational decision-making: rationality and logic (head); emotional intelligence (heart); and deep intuition (soul).
+Students apply these principles to real world science, technology, engineering, and management domains to develop innovative, ethical, and business oriented solutions that positively impact the organization, its operational environment, and humanity.

 The analytics focus of the program enables students to develop precise snapshots of the organization and its performance in the global environment to ensure that sound, viable, and innovative solutions are developed and strategically implemented.
+Overall, the program strives to balance business centric principles with sound transpersonal ideals to prepare students to become transformative, innovative leaders in today's complex global based business environment.